 A careful history and physical exam should be performed before performing a comprehensive psychiatric assessment.
 There are structured diagnostic screening tools used to assess personality disorders and specifically borderline personality disorder, for example, as the Zanarini Rating Scale for Borderline Personality Disorder.

 The DSM-5 diagnostic criteria for borderline personality disorder

-A pervasive pattern of instability of interpersonal relationships, self-image, and affects as well as marked impulsivity beginning by early adulthood and present in a variety of contexts as indicated by 5 or more of the following:
+A pervasive pattern of instability of interpersonal relationships, of self-image, and affects as well as marked impulsivity beginning by early adulthood and present in a variety of contexts as indicated by five or more of the following:

 Several diagnostic instruments are available to aid in diagnosis.
 These include the McClean Screening Instrument for Borderline Personality Disorder, Personality Diagnostic Questionnaire, Structured Clinical Interview for DSM-5 Personality Disorders, the Minnesota Borderline Personality Disorder Scale, and the Personality Assessment Inventory-Borderline Features Scale.
 Diagnostic tools may be separated into the general categories of the self-report and structured interview.

 Patients with borderline personality disorder have been shown to have high rates of comorbid disorders: